mossbanay/Psychology-3-4/Questions/Chapter10.md

 #### Explain the meaning of 'neural pathway of learning'

+Neural pathways are what cause our behaviour and as a result for learning to occur neural pathways must change to accomodate a change in behaviour.

 #### Learning has been described as a process of modifying existing pathways or building new neural pathways.
 Comment on the accuracy of this description.